alsmal23/S4T1TM2/README.md

 |Preconditions|User must have an account|
 |Postconditions|User is manager within the new Project|
 ##### Flow of Events
+1. → User: Selects Create Project
+2. ← System: Displays Form to User
+3. User: Completes Form
+4. → User: Submits Form
+5. ← System:
+	* (a) Creates Project
+	* (b) Signals to User Project Created
+---
 ##### Extensions

+5(b).
+1. ← System:
+	 * (a) signals that account information is incomplete/not unique
+	* (b) returns form to user
+3. Return to 3.

 ---
 |UC-3            | Verb Phrase|
 |--------------------:|--------------|